igrande0/Ultimate-Puzzle-Timer/README.md

 ##Planned Features
 * Random scramblers for each applicable puzzle with random state scramblers when reasonable
-* A stand-alone multiple scramble generator
+* A stand-alone multiple scramble generator Activity
 * Category manager for custom puzzle categories
 * Graphic preview of each puzzle scramble, including a color scheme editor
 * Detailed session and lifetime statistics, including graphs of improvement over time